LDG-eng/Verilog-Digital-Clock-with-Stopwatch-Alarm/rtl/README.md

 ## 🛠️ Usage Notes
 - All sub-modules are instantiated in `Top_module.v` for seamless system operation and mode switching.
 - Each module has a dedicated **testbench** for behavioral simulation using **ModelSim**.
-- The RTL code adheres to the project specifications, covering standard digital design practices suitable for structural synthesis.
+- The RTL code follows synthesizable design practices compatible with FPGA implementation.
+- The RTL design has been successfully synthesized using Vivado.

 ---